SolariusNL/framework/README.md

 Framework is built on the following technologies:

-- [TypeScript](https://www.typescriptlang.org) - A typed superset of JavaScript that compiles to plain JavaScript
+- **Next.js**: Framework is built using Next.js, a framework for building server-rendered React applications.
+Next.js provides a powerful set of features out of the box, including automatic code splitting, static site generation, and easy development with hot reloading.

-  - [Next.js](https://nextjs.org) - A server-side framework for building blazing fast websites and apps
+- **react-email**: react-email is used for creating responsive and accessible email templates with React.

-  - [React](https://reactjs.org) - A declarative, efficient, and flexible JavaScript library for building user interfaces
+- **Prisma & Postgres**: Prisma is an ORM (Object-Relational Mapping) tool that allows for easy communication between the application and the database.
+We are using Postgres as our database management system.

-    - [Mantine](https://mantine.dev) - A modern, flexible, and extensible framework for building websites and apps
+- **Zustand**: Zustand is a lightweight state management library for React that allows for easy and efficient state management in the application.

-- [Postgres](https://www.postgresql.org) - A powerful, open source object-relational database system
+- **Socket.io**: Socket.io is used for real-time communication between clients and the server.
+This allows for real-time updates, such as chat and multiplayer functionality, to be implemented easily.

-  - [Prisma](https://www.prisma.io) - A open source, distributed database layer for modern applications
+- ...and more

 ## Components

-Framework has a pretty large, distributed codebase consisting of what we call 'components'.
-Check them out, and freely research the workings of our platform.
+Framework has a pretty large, distributed codebase.
+Check out these other projects that integrate with the platform.

-- [framework-flags](https://invent.soodam.rocks/Soodam.re/framework-flags) - **ℹ️ Under Development** Our own feature flag implementation, soon to replace HappyKit
+- [framework-flags](https://invent.soodam.rocks/Soodam.re/framework-flags) - **ℹ️ Under development** Our own feature flag implementation, soon to replace HappyKit
 - [framework-persistent-file-storage](https://invent.soodam.rocks/Soodam.re/framework-persistent-file-storage) - Serve images from static Next.js directories
 - [framework-discord](https://invent.soodam.rocks/Soodam.re/framework-discord) - Source code of Framework's Discord bot
 - [framework-desktop](https://invent.soodam.rocks/Soodam.re/framework-desktop) - Framework desktop client